WesTex Run-n-Gun

 course.

 70% of points will be based on your shooting and 30% on how fast you run the course.
 The shooting score will be determined by the elapsed time to hit all targets.
-Par times will be established prior to the event.
 The time limit per station is 3 minutes.

 The Range Officer will explain the course of fire at each station and solicit questions.
 On the command "make ready" you will insert magazine, chamber a round and put the firearm on safety.
 You should already have your hearing protection on and your gear adjusted when you arrive on station.
 The clock starts on the command "go".
 Time waiting to begin a station along with your shoot time will be recorded by one of the Range Officers.
 You are encouraged to take your own stop watch to compare wait times with Range Officers.
 While traveling between stations the rifle must have an empty chamber and no magazine inserted.
 This will be checked on arrival and departure at each station.
 Participants found carrying a loaded rifle will be disqualified.
 Pistols may be loaded, but remain holstered.

-• These are high angle targets at an average of 100 yards.
+• These are high angle targets at an average range of 80/110 yards.
 The first stage is a single 18" disc.
-Each of the remaining three stages consist of two targets requiring one hit each.
-Total distance traveled is approximately 90 yards.
-7 hits required.
+Each of the remaining 4 stages consists of two targets requiring one hit each.
+Total distance traveled approximately 150 yards.
+Nine hits required.

-• On command “Go”, shooter advances a short distance to the rock outcropping and addresses two targets @200 yards, two @325 yards.
-Shooter will move to a prone position for remaining two @400 yards.
-Most shooters fire from kneeling while using the rock formation for a rest.
-The location for the prone position is within 5 yards of the original position.
-Target sizes are approximately 12" square @ 200 yd.
-13" x 22" silhouette @ 325 yd and 23" x 19" dog type (head & shoulders) @ 400 yds.
-6 rifle hits.
+• On command "go" shooter advances a short distance to a rock outcropping and addresses two targets at 200 yards and two at 325 yards.
+Shooter will move to a prone position for the remaining two 400 yard targets.
+The location of the prone position is within 5 yards of the rock cropping.
+Targets sizes for 200 yards targets are 12" square, 325 yard targets 13" x 22" silhouettes and 400 yard targets 23" wide and 19" tall dog style (head & shoulders) targets.

 participant rules.